scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    :align: center

 :class:`ClusterCentroids` offers an efficient way to represent the data cluster with a reduced number of samples.
-Keep in mind that this method required that your data are grouped into clusters.
+Keep in mind that this method requires that your data are grouped into clusters.
 In addition, the number of centroids should be set such that the under-sampled clusters are representative of the original one.